drakefys2019/labs/_projects/lab4/lab4.md

 - [Ryonen, 1711](#ryonen-1711):
 : ![Audio Log 2](captures/audio_log_2.jpg#audio_log)

-### Light v.
-Shadow
+### How Puzzling
-One section of this area concerns casted shadows.
+What do you find peculiar about this puzzle?
 <br><br>
 ![Image Capture 3](captures/capture_3.jpg#capture) <br>
 The other portion deals with scattered light.